moonlab2/WorldQuiz/README.md

 ## VERY IMPORTANT
 If you want to play World Quiz, <br />
-YOU HAVE TO USE YOUR WALLET ADDRESS WHICH YOU OWN AND POSSESS YOUR PRIVATE KEY.
-NOT EXCHANGE WALLET.<br />
+DON'T USE EXCHANGE WALLET!!
+USE ADDRESS THAT CAN SEND AND RECEIVE ETH.<br />
-If you use exchange wallet or something, you can't receive your winning prize.
+World Quiz will send ETH to the address that you sent from.
+If you use exchange wallet, you can't receive your winning prize.

 ## How To Play?
 You'll see a question about an event, news or whatever will happen in few days.